upa-lab/upa-lab.github.io/en/index.markdown

 ## For Prospective Students

-We accept graduate students in the [Department of Electrical Engineering and Information Systems, Graduate School of Engineering, The University of Tokyo](https://www.eeis.t.u-tokyo.ac.jp/).
+We accept graduate students in the [Department of Electrical Engineering and Information Systems, Graduate School of Engineering, The University of Tokyo](https://www.eeis.t.u-tokyo.ac.jp/en/).

-Our laboratory primarily focuses on information and communication networks and system software.
-More specifically, our research areas include network protocols and routing technologies that constitute the Internet, network protocol stacks and I/O in operating systems, and other systems and software that comprise relatively low layers (below Layer-4 in networking terms, and below the system call layer in OS terms).
+Our laboratory primarily focuses on data communication networks and system software.
+More specifically, our research areas include network protocols and routing technologies that constitute the Internet, network protocol stacks and I/O in operating systems, in other words, below Layer-4 in networking terms, and below the system call layer in OS terms.

 <p align="center">